YENOSven/AI-Lappland/README.md

-Also the code isn't entirely mine but i did train the language model
+Also the code isn't entirely mine

 output_with_tone is the file you will be using to train llama 3.2-1b i used 1b for simplicity and i dont have high specs required.

+#INSTRUCTIONS
+1.download nessesary libaries
+2.download Llama 3.2-1b or other
+3.download a translator to translate (link: https://huggingface.co/Helsinki-NLP/opus-mt-en-jap)